-As of December 31, 2022, the conditions allowing holders of the Notes to convert were not met.
+As of December 31, 2023, the conditions allowing holders of the Notes to convert were not met and no events that would constitute a fundamental change that would allow the holders of the Notes to require a repurchase have occurred.
 The Notes are therefore not currently convertible and are classified as long-term debt.